harrycresswell/harry/site/content/projects/albion.md

 [[blocks]]
 heading = "Brand and Style"
 subheading = ""
-content = "<p>The team were well organised and had a clear idea of the website structure.
+content = "<p>The team was well organised and had a clear idea of the website structure.
 Written content had been finalised and initial product shots photographed.
-With a photographer founder, a strong focus on imagery was expected throughout the website.</p><p>Beyond a small set of brand materials – logo and lead typeface – we had a clean slate to work with.
-We expanding on what existed by introducing an accent font, a colour palette and a component library, which would scale easily in the future.</p>" template = "body-copy"
+With a photographer as one of the founders, a strong focus on imagery was expected throughout the website.</p><p>Beyond a small set of brand materials – logo and lead typeface – we had a clean slate to work with.
+We expanded on what existed by introducing an accent font, a colour palette and a component library, which would scale easily in the future.</p>" template = "body-copy"
 [[blocks]]
 image_one = "v1571655793/hc/albion-typography.png"
-image_one_caption = "Nº08 Lead typface Apercu, alongside OCRB Regular"
+image_one_caption = "Nº08 Lead typeface Apercu, alongside OCRB Regular"
 image_one_alt = "Lead typface Apercu, alonside OCRB Regular" image_two = "v1571656051/hc/albion-cycling-a-w-19-9-1.jpg"
-image_two_caption = "Nº09 Albion A/W 19 by Rupert Hartley"
+image_two_caption = "Nº09 Albion A/W 19 shot by Rupert Hartley"
-image_two_alt = "Albion A/W 19 by Rupert Hartley"
+image_two_alt = "Albion A/W 19 shot by Rupert Hartley"
 image_ratio = "3by2"
 template = "image-grid-two"
 [[blocks]]
 heading = "User Experience"
 subheading = ""
 content = "<p>Working with data collected during the research phase, I built a basic site map to help visualise the website architecture and high level page structure.
-This helped guide the user experience and wireframe development.</p><p>We created several user flows to get a better idea of a potential visitor journeys.
+This helped guide the user experience and wireframe development.</p><p>We created several user flows to get a better idea of potential visitor journeys.
 We reviewed these together to identify any pitfalls in the plan.</p>" template = "body-copy"
 [[blocks]]
 iframe_url = "https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FPdqg7pCEvLRD0Bxypj71AYaT%2FAlbion-Cycling-2019%3Fnode-id%3D639%253A2"